SKaplanOfficial/Raycast-Image-Modification/DEVLOG.md

 - Added 'Remove Background' command to remove the background from selected images
   - Users can specify a color to replace the background with
   - Users can specify whether to crop the image to the foreground subject

+## Release 1.10.0 - 2025-02-21

+### 2025-02-14

+- Use `imagePaths` instead of `resultPaths` so that AI can supply other paths if needed (e.g. from tools of other extensions)
+- Remove success/failure toasts for AI tools

+### 2025-02-04

+- Add unique icon for each operation
+- Fixed evals that still used `@imagemod` instead of `@sips`
+- Fixed object undefined error when applying filters via the AI tool

+### 2025-01-30

+- Merged changes from store version 1.9.0 (new filters)
+- Adjust AI instructions for some tools to improve consistency
+- Undo extension rename (would cause too many issues on Raycast's end)

+### 2025-01-23

+- Added AI tool support for all image operations
+- Rename extension from `sips` to `imagemod`

 ## Release 1.9.0 - 2025-01-30